RickStrahl/jquery-resizable/README.md

 IN NO EVENT SHALL THE AUTHOR, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE THIS PROGRAM AND DOCUMENTATION, BE LIABLE FOR ANY COMMERCIAL, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE THE PROGRAM INCLUDING, BUT NOT LIMITED TO, LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR LOSSES SUSTAINED BY THIRD PARTIES OR A FAILURE OF THE PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS, EVEN IF YOU OR OTHER PARTIES HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 ## Change Log

+#### Version 0.35

+* **Add `.resizableSafe() to allow side by side w/ jquery.ui**
+Added `.resizableSafe` overload to allow loading resizable in scenarios where another jquery component call `.resizable()` is in use.
+Most commonly this might be jquery UI.
+This is useful for other components that might depend on this particular component as a dependency and if they do they should use `.resizableSafe()`.
+Syntax is otherwise identical.

 #### Version 0.32